sapcc/cinder/doc/source/configuration/block-storage/drivers/pure-storage-driver.rst

-Support for iSCSI storage protocol is available with the PureISCSIDriver Volume Driver class, Fibre Channel with the PureFCDriver and NVMe-ROCE with the PureNVMEDriver.
+Support for iSCSI storage protocol is available with the PureISCSIDriver Volume Driver class, Fibre Channel with the PureFCDriver and NVMe-ROCE or NVMe-TCP with the PureNVMEDriver.

-iSCSI and Fibre Channel drivers are compatible with Purity FlashArrays that support the REST API version 1.6 and higher (Purity 4.7.0 and newer).
+iSCSI, Fibre Channel and NVMe-RoCE drivers are compatible with FlashArrays that support the REST API version 2.4 and higher (Purity 6.1.0 and newer).
-The NVMe driver is compatible with Purity FlashArrays that support the REST API version 1.16 and higher (Purity 5.2.0 and newer).
+The NVMe-TCP driver is compatible with FlashArrays that are running Purity 6.4.2 and higher.
 Some features may require newer versions of Purity.

 Limitations and known issues